-What does “vehicle polish” actually mean?
+What “vehicle polish” actually means

-India’s vehicle parc keeps growing, but the basic rule hasn’t changed: polish is for refining paint, not heavy cutting.
-3M describes compound as the aggressive step that cuts the top surface and removes defects, while polish is much less aggressive and used to achieve high gloss (3M).
-So when someone says “vehicle polish,” they may be talking about several very different products.
+Polish is for refining paint, not heavy cutting.
+A compound cuts the top surface to remove defects; a polish is much less aggressive and is used to bring back gloss.
+So when someone says “vehicle polish,” they could mean several very different products.

 - Compound / rubbing compound: heavy defect removal